 The entity-relationship (E-R) data model is based on a perception of a real world that consists of a collection of basic objects, called entities, and of relationships among these objects.
-An entity is a -thing $\|$ or -object $\|$ in the real world that is distinguishable from other objects.
+An entity is a-thing or -object in the real world that is distinguishable from other objects.

 Entity-Relationship model is based on the notion of real world entities and relationship among them.
 While formulating real-world scenario into database model, ER Model creates entity set, relationship set, general attributes and constraints.
 For example, each person is an entity, and bank accounts can be considered as entities.
 Entities are described in a database by a set of attributes.
-For example, the attributes of the account entity set.
+For example, the attributes account-number and balance may describe one particular account in a bank, and they form attributes of the account entity set.
 Similarly, attributes customer-name, customer-street address and customer-city may describe a customer entity.